MarkWieczorek/mapmanager/_posts/2015-04-20-making-a-map.md

 ####Open and initialize Map Manager

- 1. Open Igor Pro with bStack.ipf
+ 1. Open Igor Pro with MapManager.ipf
  2. Initialize Map Manager with the main menu 'mm3 -> Load User File'

 ####1.
 Pre-process your raw data so Map Manager can import it